Short Answer

 Contract Snapshot

-This market resolves to YES if a major streaming platform offers a fully AI-generated, multi-episode scripted series by June 2026.
-It resolves to NO if no such series is offered by this deadline.
-The provided text does not indicate any special settlement conditions.
+This Kalshi market resolves to YES if a major streaming platform offers a fully AI-generated, multi-episode scripted series by June 2026.
+Conversely, a NO resolution occurs if no such series is offered by this deadline.
+While the key terms "major streaming platform," "fully AI-generated," "multi-episode scripted series," and what constitutes an "offer" or "release" are crucial for settlement, their specific definitions are not detailed in the provided page content.

 Available Contracts